ansible/ansible-lint/src/ansiblelint/rules/name.md

 ## name[prefix]

-This rule applies only to included task files that are not named `main.yml`.
-It suggests adding the stem of the file as a prefix to the task name.
+This rule applies only to included task files that are not named `main.yml` or are embedded within subdirectories.
+It suggests adding the stems of the file path as a prefix to the task name.

 For example, if you have a task named `Restart server` inside a file named `tasks/deploy.yml`, this rule suggests renaming it to `deploy | Restart server`, so it would be easier to identify where it comes from.
+If the file was named `tasks/main.yml`, then the rule would have no effect.

+For task files that are embedded within subdirectories, these subdirectories will also be appended as part of the prefix.
+For example, if you have a task named `Terminate server` inside a file named `tasks/foo/destroy.yml`, this rule suggests renaming it to `foo | destroy | Terminate server`.
+If the file was named `tasks/foo/main.yml` then the rule would recommend renaming the task to `foo | main | Terminate server`.

 For the moment, this sub-rule is just an **opt-in**, so you need to add it to your `enable_list` to activate it.